dilaouid/FandomScraper/README.md

 -   The `base64` option determines whether to return character images in base64 format.

--   The `withId` option indicates whether to include the character's ID (corresponding to the wikai's pageId value).
+-   The `withId` option indicates whether to include the character's ID (corresponding to the wikia's pageId value).

 -   The `recursive` option specifies whether to retrieve additional informations from the character's infobox along with their name, URL, and optional ID.
 ---